anasty17/mirror-leech-telegram-bot/README.md

 - Mirror/Leech/clone/del by reply (soon will add for watch)
 - Search for torrents with Torrent Search API
 - Docker image support for `linux/amd64, linux/arm64, linux/386, linux/arm/v7, linux/arm/v6`
-- Many bugs has been fixed
+- Many bugs have been fixed

-## From official and Other Repositories
+## From Other Repositories
 - Mirror direct download links, Torrent, and Telegram files to Google Drive
 - Mirror Mega.nz links to Google Drive (If you have non-premium Mega account, it will limit download to 5GB per 6 hours)
 - Copy files from someone's Drive to your Drive (Using Autorclone)